-Last week, a 50 year old previously healthy man died in our hospital following a massive stroke.
-The computed tomography scan showed that he had bled deep within his brain, the blood not letting the brain perform its functions.
+Last week, a previously healthy 50-year-old man died in our hospital following a massive stroke.
+A CT scan revealed a deep intracerebral hemorrhage.

-Soon after the patient died in our ICU, an irate mob of 50 people bypassed the hospital security, got into the stroke unit and began to shout and abuse residents and nurses.
-The crowd refused to believe that brain hemorrhages are often fatal and there is little that doctors can do to reduce bad outcomes.
-Tempers rose and verbal spats threatened to turn physical.
-It took counseling skills of a young lecturer to defuse the violent situation, tranquil the boisterous mob, and send it home.
+Sudden death evokes a torrent of emotions—shock, denial, frustration, anger, and grief—not necessarily in that order.
+Shortly after the patient’s death in our ICU, a furious mob of nearly 50 people bypassed hospital security, stormed into the stroke unit, and began shouting and abusing the residents and nurses.
+The crowd refused to accept that brain hemorrhages are often fatal, with limited medical interventions available to alter outcomes.
+Tempers flared, and verbal spats threatened to escalate into physical violence.
+It took the persuasive counseling of a young faculty member to defuse the situation and disperse the mob.

-All healthcare professionals, including doctors, have the right to work in an environment that is free from harassment and threat.
+All healthcare professionals have the right to work in an environment free from harassment and violence.
+Yet, hospitals are no longer just places of healing—they have also become sites of abuse, intimidation, and, in extreme cases, physical assault.
 Hospitals are no longer “Great Place to Work, Great Place to Receive Care and a Great Place to Practice Medicine”.
-They are also great place to be abused, insulted, kicked, bitten, punched, knifed, hit, stabbed or spat at.
+They are also places to be abused, insulted, kicked, bitten, punched, knifed, hit, stabbed or spat at.

 Healthcare givers working in public and privte hospitals frequntly face this almost everywhere in India.Sudden and young deaths are often the reason.Fail to understand the reaction frequently shown by the mob or relatives is for what!!!What do they achive by all the act?
 Infact I dont think that the close family of the diseased is in the frame of mind to even think or plan such outrageous demostration.
 There is always certain notorious element in the society who take advantage of the situation and react violantly.